apache/incubator-gluten/docs/developers/NewToGluten.md

 - Make sure you have compiled gluten.
 - Load the gluten by File->Open, select <gluten_home/pom.xml>.
-- Activate your profiles such as <backends-velox>, and reload Maven Project, you will find all your need modules have been activated.
+- Activate your profiles such as <backends-velox>, and Reload Maven Project, you will find all your need modules have been activated.
 - Create breakpoint and debug as you wish, maybe you can try `CTRL+N` to find `TestOperator` to start your test.

 # Debug cpp code with Visual Studio Code